ClairBerlin/managair/Readme.md

 When run in DEBUG mode, the `managair_server` has the [Python Tools for Visual Studio Debug Server](https://github.com/microsoft/ptvsd) (PTVSD) included.
 It allows to attach a Python debugger from within Visual Studio Code to the application running inside to container.
 To get started, copy `dev_utils/launch.json` into your project-local `.vscode` folder.
 Details on setup and usage can be found in this [blog post](https://testdriven.io/blog/django-debugging-vs-code/).

+### Django Debug Toolbar

+When the debug mode is activated via the environment variable `DEBUG=1`, the [Django Debug Toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/index.html) becomes visible on all HTML views; e.g., the admin UI or the browsable ReST API.

 ### Data fixtures

 To start development work right away, it would be convenient if important data was preloaded into the DB already.
 This is what [Django fixtures](https://docs.djangoproject.com/en/3.1/howto/initial-data/) are for.
 Fixture files are JSON files that contain data in a format that can be directly importet into the DB.
 They are available for the individual applications in their `fixture` folders.
 To set up the the application for development, load the fixtures as follows: